mod-cpp/ms-pacman/test/exercises/README.md

 ## Extra

+* Exercise : Ms-Pac-Man should go faster when she eats a super pellet
 * Exercise : Make a cheat code that gives you infinite lives
 * Exercise : Make fruits move